Do MLLMs Capture How Interfaces Guide User Behavior? A Benchmark for Multimodal UI/UX Design Understanding: Experiments

 \subsubsection{Results}

 \paragraph{Overall Performance}

 Table~\ref{tab:task1_result} summarizes model performance on the UI/UX design selection task.
 Most AA scores hover only slightly above the 50\% random baseline for a binary choice.
-Moreover, they are inflated by strong position bias, especially in proprietary models and the Qwen2.5-VL family, which tend to pick the second image.
+Moreover, they are inflated by strong position bias, especially in proprietary models and the Qwen-VL family, which tend to pick the second image.
 When we examine CA, the order-invariant metric, performance drops back to near-random levels.
-Interestingly, Qwen2.5-VL-32B and InternVL-2.5-38B score slightly higher than proprietary models on CA, but still fall short of being adequate.
+Interestingly, InternVL-2.5-38B scores slightly higher than proprietary models on CA, but still fall short of being adequate.
 Contrary to expectations, o1 shows the strongest bias and a lower CA than GPT-4o, suggesting that self-reasoning of o1 does not transfer well to this task.
-Smaller (7B/8B) models perform significantly worse than larger ones, confirming the scaling trend.
+Most smaller (7B/8B) models perform significantly worse than larger ones, confirming the scaling trend.
 Overall, existing MLLMs struggle to consistently predict the more effective UI/UX design in real-world UI pairs.

 \paragraph{Performance Across UI Element Types}